ZacharyGeurts/AMOURANTHRTX/README.md

 Currently compiles and reaches render loop.
 Much more work needed yet.
 I work fast but slow.
 Rather than rendering fast and working backwards HDR and features come with.
+Updates are fast and furious at this stage and the renderer could be up or down any minute.
 The goal is a fast as pink photons SDL3 RTX engine that is ready for you, the developer.
 Our defaults are power.
 10bit HDR forced on if you have it.
 No remorse :D
 Logging is extensive with trace, debug, info, etc.